netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 Regardless of whether a server declares the Versioned Nodes or not, the set of Versioned Nodes in the server's YANG tree MUST remain constant, except at system redefining events, such as software upgrades or entitlement (a.k.a. "license") installations or removals.
+If a Versioned Node was allowed to change status to a non-Versioned Node (or vice versa), the client would no longer be able to reason about the change.
+The effective txid of some nodes would sometimes seem to change even when no configuration change had taken place.

 The server returning txid values for the Versioned Nodes MUST ensure that the txid values are changed every time there has